Guidelines for Bobst Grant Proposals

 6. A short description of your research design or methods for answering your question.
 What information must you obtain to determine whether your favored answer is wrong or whether alternative plausible answers are wrong?
 How will you secure this information?
 Through case histories?
 Small surveys?
 Examination of patterns in client records?

 7. Remember that interviews and surveys usually require university human subjects clearance, under federal law.
 Please consult the university websites on this subject (OPR).
 If you are using historical materials or other people’s survey data, you generally won’t need this clearance.
 You should be familiar with the rules and prepare your project for review.
 If you do not have clearance by the time the committee makes its decisions, the Center may make an award pending receipt of the IRB waiver or approval.

-8. If you propose to carry out work abroad, you are required to register in the University's Travel Database/ISOS before your departure.
+8. If you propose to carry out work abroad, you are required to register in accordance with University regulations before your departure.

 9. A working bibliography and/or footnotes that clearly show you know the scholarship related to your topic even if you have not read everything on the subject.